Easy Air Fryer Blooming Onion with Crispy Coating

 Directions

-2. In a bowl, combine flour, baking powder, and salt.
-Set aside.
+1. In a mixing bowl, combine the flour, baking powder, salt, and black pepper.

 Recipe Notes